More information will be available closer to Race Day!

 How is Red Flag conditions determined?

-The Madison Marathon does not use temperature alone in calling a Red Flag situation.
+The Madison Marathon presented by SSM Health does not use temperature alone in calling a Red Flag situation.
 The race's medical and meteorological staffs have developed a matrix that incorporates sports physiology recommendations based on geographic location with up-to-the minute weather data including, but not limited to, temperature, humidity, dew point, and wind speed.
 This matrix is constantly being monitored before and during the event and if a combination of these elements creates a Red Flag situation this is immediately communicated to race officials.

 What happens when Red Flag conditions occur?